 Can we stop large tech agencies from feasting on our records?
-Despite years of outcry from privacy advocates, lawmakers have carried out little to rein in Facebook and Google, which nowadays suck up greater statistics than ever.
-But there can be some other manner: Instead of waiting for legal privacy guidelines to seize up with the times, consumers can turn to technology that holds their statistics secure within the first vicinity.
+Despite years of outcry from privacy advocates, lawmakers have done little to rein in Facebook and Google, which nowadays suck up more data than ever.
+But there can be some other manner: Instead of waiting for legal privacy guidelines to catch up with the times, consumers can turn to technology that holds their statistics secure within the first vicinity.

-That’s Helm’s promise, a device that allows corporate electronic mail services like Gmail and Microsoft’s Hotmail, which are free; however, they supply the businesses get entry to your messages.
-Helm, through contrast, lets you perform your e-mail server (yes, like Hillary Clinton) and store your emails in your private home.
+That’s Helm’s promise, a device that allows corporate electronic mail services like Gmail and Microsoft’s Hotmail, which are free; however, they supply businesses get access to your messages.
+Helm, through contrast, lets you run your email server (yes, like Hillary Clinton) and store your emails in your private home.

 I decided to offer it a strive by using trading in one of my two Gmail bills (admittedly, the one I use less often) and temporarily replacing it with a Helm-based email as a substitute.
 I wanted to see if I was equipped to take the privacy plunge and fully embody a service that lets you divorce your company’s electronic mail issuer.